Help Canine Teeth Erupt Into the Dental Arch

-- Infections.
-Impacted teeth create pockets in the gums where bad bacteria can grow.
-These infections can become so serious that additional dental work or even extraction of the infected teeth becomes necessary.
+- Impacted teeth trapped beneath the gums create pockets in the gums where bad bacteria can grow.
+These infections can become so serious that additional dental work or even extraction of the infected teeth may be needed.

 Exposure and Bonding Treatment